dloscutoff/Esolangs/BitCycle/README.md

 When any bit hits the device `@`, the program terminates.
 The program also terminates if there are no bits remaining, either on the playfield or in collectors.
 The user can also halt execution with Ctrl-C.

+All unassigned characters are no-ops.

 Two or more bits can occupy the same space at the same time.
 The ordering between them if they hit a collector, splitter, switch, or sink simultaneously is undefined.

-## To run
+## Running a BitCycle program

 The interpreter, written in Python 3, is `bitcycle.py`.
-Invoke it with the name of your code file and your inputs as command-line arguments, like:
+Invoke it with the name of your code file and your inputs as command-line arguments.
+On Windows:

     python bitcycle.py cyclic_tag.btc 110100 10

-on Windows or
+On Linux:

     ./bitcycle.py cyclic_tag.btc 110100 10

-on Linux.

 ### Flags